Queens-Physics/quaboom/README.md

 and you will only need to source the `activate` file each time you open a new terminal instance to switch back into it (`source env/bin/activate`).
-To deactivate the virtual environment and revert back to your primary user environment, thereby undoing the changes to some environment variables (including `PATH` and `PYTHONPATH`), simply run `deactivate`.

 To ensure that all dependencies are installed, run the following (potentially in a virtual environment if you have set it up that way):